davetayls/-/README.md

-# bs Responsive Grid System
+# ★ Responsive Grid System

 This began as a bit of an experiment but is proving to be quite useful.